How to Dress for a Media Interview

 Your interview attire should match the corporate culture of the company where you’re interviewing.
 This means you should research the company’s corporate culture.
 While you might not have been to the company, you can glean a lot from the company website.
 Ask yourself basic questions about the company including what the company does, where they're located, and whether or not they're a corporate entity or small start-up.
 A small design firm in Soho is going to have a different feel than a stodgy consumer product conglomerate.

-It always helps to show friends and family some of the outfits you’re considering for your interview, especially someone who works in that industry.
+It also always helps to show friends and family some of the outfits you’re considering for your interview, especially if you know someone who works in that industry.